 The prehearing brief should include identifying information about the applicant and information about the history of their case.
 For instance, the brief should include the date the disability began as well as the date of the initial application for benefits.
 In addition, it is often useful to introduce the situation with a few lines that explain the applicant’s work history, the onset of the disability, and the subsequent effects.

-Medical evidence is critical to the outcome of a disability hearing, but that often means there is a great deal of information that must be included as part of that evidence.
+Medical evidence is critical to the outcome of a Social Security disability hearing, but that often means there is a great deal of information that must be included as part of that evidence.
 If not organized properly, medical records may serve to obscure rather than highlight the most important features of the claim for benefits.

 The prehearing brief should summarize all relevant medical evidence, describe important medical diagnoses, and emphasize favorable statements.
 It can be helpful to quote from a doctor’s treatment plan, notes, or statements, and then cite to the particular exhibit containing the full document.
 If the documents are optimally organized, that can make it easier for the judge to find the records most advantageous to the applicant’s case.